tgfrerer/island/README.md

   <img width="350" src="resources/readme/graph_screenshot.png" align="right" />

+* **Rendergraph visualizer** `le_rendergraph_visualizer` interactively
+  visualizes the current state of the renderer -- it displays active and inactive renderpasses, and their resource dependencies in real-time.

 * **Automatic GPU multiqueue**: renderpasses are automatically distributed onto any avaliable render queues - if resources need to be transferred between queue families, this happens automatically.